mongodb/specifications/source/connections-survive-step-down/tests/README.rst

 A driver MAY use this simple procedure to step down the current primary.

-Note that MongoDB server 4.0 and lower will close all connections on step down, including the one which sent the `{replSetStepDown: 1}` command.
+Note that MongoDB server 4.0 and lower will close all connections on step down, including the one which sent the ``replSetStepDown`` command.
 Therefore on these server versions the step down command will always fail, and the driver should expect such failure.